adrienneeaston/software-developer-engineer-resume/README.md

 ## Experience

-### Code Fellows, Teaching Assistant
+### Code Fellows, Lead Intstructor | Assistant Instructor | Teaching Assistant

 December 2019 - present

-- Assisted with software development instruction, one-on-one and in small group, with students from a wide variety of backgrounds, experiences, and skill levels.
+- Delivered software development instruction, one-on-one and in large and small groups, with students from a wide variety of backgrounds, experiences, and skill levels.
 - Provided regular grading, individualized instruction and guidance, updates on progress of students to lead instructor, and encouragement and inspiration to students.

 ### Code Fellows, Software Developer Student